paperbenni/CloudPie/README.md

 # CloudPie

+## \*construction noises

+Major rework on the way, not functional at the moment

 This project is aiming to be a cloud solution for Retroarch on Linux
 It's not stable or fully functional yet, contributions are always welcome!

 ## Install

 ```
 curl -s https://raw.githubusercontent.com/paperbenni/CloudPie/master/setup.sh | bash
 ```